 Is Balsam a perennial plant?

 The Balsam plant is a herbaceous annual.
 It thrives in the hot season and dies with the first frost.
 However, it readily reseeds itself, which may make it invasive.
-Read more about the pros and cons of growing balsam flower here.
+Read more about the pros and cons of growing balsam flowers here.

 Does balsam flower smell good?

-How big does balsam flower grow?
+How big does the balsam flower grow?

-How to propagate balsam plant?
+How to propagate the balsam plant?

 How to collect balsam seeds?

 Balsam flower turns into a fuzzy pod once spent.
-These pods are very touchy, thus the name Touch-Me-Not.
+These pods are exceptionally touchy, thus the name Touch-Me-Not.
 Exercise extreme finesse when collecting them to prevent them from exploding and spreading the seeds all over.

 Is balsam flower edible?

-The flower is edible and is used in cake and cookie decorations like pansies.
+The flower is edible and used in cake and cookie decorations like pansies.
 However, the balsam plant is also used in traditional medicine to heal skin inflammations and burns.

-Can I use balsam as a cut flower?
+Can I use Balsam as a cut flower?

-Balsam is great for cottage gardens
+Balsam is great for cottage gardens.